Professor Ross Garnaut's February 2008 Interim Report

-Image: An impression of the majestic view of the Australian landscape, probably in the Kimberley in Western Australia - from the Garnaut Climate Change Review website.
+Image: Australian landscape, probably in the Kimberley in Western Australia - from the Garnaut Climate Change Review website.

 How striking is the contrast indeed: can anyone imagine this balance under the former neo-conservative Howard government?
 Hasn't Australia changed radically in just a few months: under the former government Ross Garnaut would have been stonewalled, ignored, vilified and sidelined, and Canberra would have followed a lead from industry on its opinion about him.